Nexo Knights: Lego NEXO Knights: Merlok 2.0

-Lego NEXO Knights: Merlok 2.0 is a discontinued action battle mobile game that was released for Android and iOS on December 19, 2015.
+Lego NEXO Knights: Merlok 2.0 was a discontinued action battle mobile game that was released for Android and iOS on December 19, 2015.
 It was developed by Frima Studio for The Lego Group.
 The game was based on the Nexo Knights television series.
-Players were trained to fight and win battles to collect coins.
-The app also used the mobile device's camera to scan QR codes on Lego products, such as web pages, books, toys and the TV series, to unlock new skills.
+Players were trained to fight and win battles to collect memory bits.
+The app also used the mobile device's camera to scan QR codes on Lego products, such as web pages, books, toys, and the TV series, to unlock new skills.

 Lego Worlds (2017)

 The crossover Lego-themed sandbox game Lego Worlds developed by Traveller's Tales and published by Warner Bros.
 Interactive Entertainment.
 Lego Worlds was released on 7 March 2017 for Microsoft Windows, PlayStation 4 and Xbox One.
 A version for Nintendo Switch was released on 5 September 2017 in North America and 8 September 2017 in Europe.
 It includes Clay, Macy, Lance, Aaron and Axl as playable characters.